Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-sNZLo0Q6lBg.md

 ### Transcript

-> story have we considered adding weather effects to the game we have and i don't think we will add anytime soon yeah, tell me something something that might still be interesting to the team i'm not sure but yeah i don't know if it's coming anytime we don't have any plans for it i think yeah you never know but yeah
+> story have we considered adding weather effects to the game we have and I don't think we will add anytime soon yeah, tell me something something that might still be interesting to the team I'm not sure but yeah I don't know if it's coming anytime we don't have any plans for it I think yeah you never know but yeah